dimsumlabs/dsl-formal/proposed/code_of_conduct.md

 > DimSumLabs is dedicated to providing a harassment-free experience
 > for everyone, regardless of gender, gender identity and expression,
 > sexual orientation, disability, physical appearance, body size,
-> race, or religion.
-We do not tolerate harassment of people at our
+> race, political affiliation or religion.
+We do not tolerate harassment
-> events or space in any form.
-People violating these rules may be
+> of people at our events or space in any form.
+People violating these
-> sanctioned or expelled from the space or the event at the discretion
+> rules may be sanctioned or expelled from the space or the event at the
-> of any DimSumLabs member.
+> discretion of any DimSumLabs member.
 >
 > Our code of conduct can be found at:
 > https://github.com/dimsumlabs/dsl-meetings/blob/master/code_of_conduct.md